arda-guler/Kelaynak84/README.md

 Home to **Matsuboshi**, which specializes in heavy-lift airframes.

 Home to **Kobesaki**, which specializes in fuel-efficient propulsion.
-(That fuel thing still needs some code implementation :D)

 Developer's note: If you want to make a good freighter, buy components from here.